 Maïwenn’s Cannes-opening film Jeanne Du Barry doesn’t quite reach the heights it aims for, but its performances make it worth the watch.

-Halfway through Maïwenn’s Jeanne Du Barry, which opened the Cannes Film Festival earlier today, the Dauphin of France (Diego Le Fur) and Marie-Antoinette (Pauline Pollmann) are denied a completely reasonable request due to the rules of the court.
+Halfway through Maïwenn’s (Sisters (Soeurs)) Jeanne Du Barry, which opened the Cannes Film Festival earlier today, the Dauphin of France (Diego Le Fur) and Marie-Antoinette (Pauline Pollmann) are denied a completely reasonable request due to the rules of the court.
 “C’est grotesque,” one of them comments; “Non, c’est Versailles,” a royal guard responds.
 This exchange pretty much sums up the essence of a film that plunges us into a world governed by ridiculous rituals, where royals barely manage to conceal their ugliest sides behind the appearance of tradition and splendour.
 But what happens when a woman who “came from nothing and is ready for anything” shows up at court and dares to be herself?

 The créature in question is Jeanne du Barry (Maïwenn), a working-class woman who learned from a young age how to use her charms to make a life for herself.
 As a child, Jeanne was taken under the wing of the wealthy Monsieur Dumousseaux (Robin Renucci), who taught her how to read and showed how behave at upper-class social gatherings, and later sent to a convent that eventually kicked her out for her fondness of erotic books.
 But Jeanne’s life only becomes more scandalous from then on, when she moves to Paris and learns “how to be a woman while remaining free.”